rbchan/applied-popdy/notes.md

 ## For 2020

+- Make sure reading assignments are in correct order

+- Mix source-sink and ideal free into metapop lecture

 - Lake Herrick mark-recap:
   * Record lengths of fish species too small to tag
   * Record time of capture